 It’s been a year in the making.
 The journey was filled with laughter and tears, fears and doubts, fun times and sad times.
 Girls have transformed into women.
 Hurts have turned to joy!
 We called this Graduation!

 Four of our RHM ladies have graduated in the past two months.
 We are so proud of them.
 Each had their own battles and struggles while here but never gave up!
 That’s a key point, you’ll never loose unless you give up!
 You can stumble and fall, get frustrated and mad but keep your eye on the prize, Graduation!

 These four ladies worked the program, kept the rules, (well most of them) and fought their way to the end.
-Let’s call them Ester, Abigail, Leah, and Ruth.
+Let’s call them Christina, Emma, Hannah, and Natalie.
 Each of these women in the Bible did great things for the kingdom of God.

-Leah, oh Leah!
-Leah had a really tough time but she hung in there and absolutely refused to give up.
+Hannah, oh Hannah!
+Hannah had a really tough time but she hung in there and absolutely refused to give up.
 She is a loved employee of a well know coffee shop down the street and is quickly becoming a leader there.
 She moved into her own place and has a new car and comes to see us almost every day.

 We are so proud of these girls and we are thankful to God that the program is a success.
 We understand every girl that comes through RHM will not graduate but we will thank God for all the ones that will.